RyanGolpayegani/RyanGolpayegani/README.md

-- 💻 I'm a Machine Learning Engineer (Intern) at NutraMate.
+- 💻 I'm a Machine Learning Engineer at NutraMate.
 - 🌱 Currently, I spend on learning and practicing to develop my skills.
 - 📫 How to reach me: reza.golpayegani1379@gmail.com